joergi/learning-typescript/README.md

 * if the type of arguments are equal, the number of argument must be different

 ## Step 04: Array and Loop
 It's in the branch [Step-04_array-and-loop](https://github.com/joergi/learning-typescript/tree/Step_04-_array-and-loop)
+I used both a classic for-loop and a for-each loop to loop through the arrays.